cardat/DatSciTrain_bushfire_specific_pm25_for_locations_2019/README.md

 **PM2.5 estimates, STL decomposition and selected flags** subset from [Bushfire Smoke PM2.5 V1.3 dataset](https://doi.org/10.17605/OSF.IO/WQK4T).
 The development and use of this dataset is detailed in the paper:

-> Borchers-Arriagada, N., Morgan, G.G., Buskirk, J.V., Gopi, K., Yuen, C., Johnston, F.H., Guo, Y., Cope, M. and Hanigan, I.C.
+> Borchers-Arriagada, N., Morgan, G.G., Van Buskirk, J., Gopi, K., Yuen, C., Johnston, F.H., Guo, Y., Cope, M. and Hanigan, I.C.
 (2024) ‘Daily PM2.5 and Seasonal-Trend Decomposition to Identify Extreme Air Pollution Events from 2001 to 2020 for Continental Australia Using a Random Forest Model’, *Atmosphere*, *15*(1341).
 Available at: <https://doi.org/10.3390/atmos15111341>.

 **Study location coordinates** derived from [ABS Urban Centres and Localities, 2016](https://www.abs.gov.au/AUSSTATS/abs@.nsf/productsbyCatalogue/7B4A59ACBBB57DC9CA257A980013D3E9?OpenDocument)